-In the simplest terms, adaptive signal technology uses fiber technology to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
-Hudson has a unique challenge when it comes to traffic, since SR 91 cannot be widened and creating bypasses around the city would impact businesses that rely on customers traveling through town.
+What are adaptive traffic signals?In the simplest terms, adaptive signal technology uses fiber technology to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
+Hudson has a unique challenge when it comes to traffic, since SR 91 cannot be widened due to the proximity of the existing buildings and creating bypasses around the city would impact businesses that rely on customers traveling through town.

-With adaptive signal technology, traffic signals communicate with each other.
+What are the Benefits of Adaptive Signals?With adaptive signal technology, traffic signals communicate with each other.
 The system immediately recognizes a traffic back up and takes steps to adjust signal timing to move traffic through congested intersections.
 Adaptive signals:

-- Move traffic faster with fewer stops.
+- Move traffic more efficiently with fewer stops.

 - Increase safety by reducing stops (and the potential for rear-end collisions).